AtlasOfLivingAustralia/ala-mantine/README.md

 ## Installation

 **NOTE: This package exports the Mantine theme and components as untransplied TypeScript, a toolchain/framework such as Vite/Next.js is needed to use it.**

+**PostCSS** is required as a development depencency in your application, and can be install using the following:

+`yarn add --dev postcss postcss-preset-mantine postcss-simple-vars`

+Once this is done, you're ready to install `ala-mantine`!

+### yarn / npm

+This package can be installed with yarn / npm using the following command(s):

+`yarn add ala-mantine` or `npm i ala-mantine`

 ### Local